Italy mafia gang made millions from car crash insurance scam

 "The insurance scam permitted the boss to manage his clan, to buy guns and drugs, and to pay his men," Rodolfo Ruperti, head of the police squad that carried out the investigation, told Reuters.

-The mob had local insurers, doctors, lawyers and auto body repairers on the payroll to pull off the fraud which earned the gang well over a million euros (843.9 thousand pounds) a year, Ruperti said.
+The mob had local insurers, doctors, lawyers and auto body repairers on the payroll to pull off the fraud which earned the gang well over a million euros ($1.3 million) a year, Ruperti said.
 Police seized assets worth 1.2 million euros.

 The defrauded insurer was a local branch of Zurich Insurance Group, which operated independently, under licence from the head office in Switzerland.